We extend warm greetings to those who are new to the Guild, and gratitude

 Laurence Olivier, a legend in whose name each season's award-worthy

-achievements are now recognized by the Society
+efforts are now recognized by the Society

 of London Theatre.

-HART, to commemorate the life and legacy of
+HART and placed at the foot of the Abbey's famous Shakespeare statue, to commemorate the life and legacy of

 Shakespeare's 458th (the playwright was baptized on April 26, 1564) and

-Gielgud's 118th (the actor was born on April 14, 1904).
-And to give viewers
+Gielgud's 118th (the actor who did so much to keep Shakespeare relevant for modern audiences was born on April 14, 1904).

-a foretaste of the Abbey festivities, actress and singer Shana
+To give viewers a foretaste of the Abbey festivities, actress and singer Shana

 Farr of The Players